pschaus/book_lepl1402/source/part4.rst

 This algorithm taking a String in input is a an example of an interpreter.
-Interpreted programming languages (like Python) do similarly but accept constructs that a slightly more complex that parenthetized arithmetic expressions.
+Interpreted programming languages (like Python) do similarly but accept constructs that a slightly more complex that parenthesized arithmetic expressions.